awzuelsdorf/SingingComputer/README.md

 For example, if you wanted to listen to "Bad Romance" by Lady Gaga, you WOULD NOT use this command:

-./getLyrics.py Lady Gaga Bad Romance
+python3 getLyrics.py Lady Gaga Bad Romance

 because there is no path to espeak/say and you didn't put quotes around both the artist's name and the song's name

 You WOULD use this command:

-./getLyrics.py "Lady Gaga" "Bad Romance" /usr/bin/espeak
+python3 getLyrics.py "Lady Gaga" "Bad Romance" /usr/bin/espeak

 Question: The program says it couldn't find my song.
 What is going on?

 Answer: Please make sure that you spelled the artist's name correctly and the song's name correctly.
-If that doesn't work, then please submit a bug report that includes the EXACT command that you used.
+If that doesn't work, then please submit a bug report.
+In your bug report, please include this information:

+1) The EXACT command that you used.
+2) The path to espeak (if you are using Windows or Linux) on your computer.
+3) Your operating system.